 The school literary magazine, is published twice a year and contains stories, poems, nonfiction, and art work submitted by the students of every grade level.
 AudioVista is a division of the literary magazine which releases compilations of musical numbers performed by the members of the student body.
 The staff is comprised of editors, proofreaders, typists, and artists.

 The Ignatian is Saint Ignatius High School’s yearbook.
 Beginning with the 2000-2001 book, the Ignatian is complete-year yearbook and therefore is delivered in the fall of the next year.
 Every senior receives an Ignatian, the cost of which is included in his graduation fee at a discount.
 Underclassmen must order their Ignatian.
 Students are invited to join the staff any time during the school year.
 Writers, researches, photographers, layout assistants, proof readers, typists, and filers are often needed.
-In order to get involved a student simply needs to come any day after school to the Ignatian Office, which is located on the ground floor of the Main Building in the back of Wirtz Pavilion behind the Athletic Office.
+In order to get involved a student simply needs to come any day after school to the Ignatian Office, which is located at the top of the main staircase in the tower (next to the Tower Room).
 Editors and editors-in-chief for next year's book are chosen each spring, and training at a yearbook workshop is offered each summer.